Campers and Staff Presenting with Illness

 Campers and staff will follow the illness protocol for future return to Camp.

 Illness Protocol for Returning to Camp

-Staff and students who are excluded from Camp will not be allowed to return until they have been cleared by the camp health care director and are told they can return to camp, or by a physician.
+Staff and campers who are excluded from Camp will not be allowed to return until they have been cleared by the camp Healthcare Director or by a physician.

 In general staff and campers can return if:

-- 10 days have passed since the first symptom appeared and they are fever-free for 24 hours without the use of fever reducing medication.
+- 10 days have passed since the first symptom appeared or a positive test result was received (whichever is later) and they are fever-free for 24 hours without the use of fever reducing medication.
 Symptoms should also be improving.

 - They have one negative COVID-19 test taken 5-7 days after exposure.